alces-software/alces-cloud-docs/docs/docs/starter/access-windows.md

 === "CLI"
     The Alces Cloud service provides an interactive login node for users who prefer to use the command line instead of the dashboard to manage their instances.
-This is also used for your initial onboarding process.

     [<img src="../img/access_cloud_win5.png" width="800px" />](img/access_cloud_win5.png)